kenanb/kenanb-blog/_posts/2024-01-17-lea-instruction.md

 - a brief description of this use [in this StackOverflow answer][so-leal-brief].
 - a detailed explanation [in this other answer][so-leal-detail].

-Some more details on the subtleties around `lea` instruction can be found in the "16.1 LEA instruction (all processors)" section of Agner Fog's manual called: "Optimizing subroutines in assembly language: An optimization guide for x86 platforms".
+Some more details on the subtleties around `lea` instruction is available in the "16.1 LEA instruction (all processors)" section of Agner Fog's manual called: "Optimizing subroutines in assembly language: An optimization guide for x86 platforms".
 The manual [can be found in this page][agner-optimize].
 It states:

 > The LEA instruction is useful for many purposes because it can do a shift operation, two additions, and a move in just one instruction.